 Application Summary

 For high-load structural joints, assemblies in inaccessible areas, or service environments above 100°C, flexible or toughened epoxy provides the structural performance that UV adhesive does not.
+In practice, many production programs qualify both systems and select per-application rather than standardizing on one adhesive family for every glass-to-metal joint in a product line.

 Contact Our Team for specific guidance on adhesive selection for your glass-to-metal assembly requirements.